markbarlow/180bpm/_drafts/blog-ideas.md

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 This is one, as is the ‘read it so you don’t have to’ on  successive marathons which is also body or mind related; for that one add in my own tips about refunds, postage of the packs, injury attitude, when sell out and when have to travel.
 Importatnt if youre minimising impact on family or others

+# doubling up

+taking on two x half and possibly two x mara;
+Read it so you don't have to

+# cross training

+(related to above....)
+I've never had time for cross-training.
+Part of the reason I run is the ability to do so without much planning, fitted in whenever an opportunity arises, and alternative activities don't generally offer that.
+Plus the limited time I have I try to use running  - generally falling behind on any training plan as it is -  and there's not any spare to do other exercise.

+The first problem, I'll admit, is I wasn't sure what it meant.
+Did it mean using one of those "cross-training" machines in a gym, or just training in a different type of activity to your usual one?
+I eventually figured out it's the latter, but that one of those alternate activities may in fact be using a cross-training machine.
+Kind of cross-training to the power of two.

+​# running in rain
+Blog - the rewards of running in the rain.
+Let's not pretend it's easy getting out of the house.
+Excuses come more readily.
+Old injuries ache.
+Especially in winter.
+But when do : the solidarity omerta everyone says hello in city where often don't that makes a difference.
+Fewer people.
+Fewer dogs and long leads.
+Achievement sense.
+Once get going get Coccooned and spurs on for speed.

+# pre-race chat
+Blog - swim in your own lane.
+One upmanship.
+Always someone faster.
+Talent training attitude priorities time mix.
+Not just competitors though .
+The oh conversation before Maidenhead half - he didn't want to hear that.
+Neither did I.

+# marathon get what you put in, unusually direct
+Blog - marathon reflections.
+The second half feeling of strength - get what you put in.
+Rare so direct a relationship effort and reward.
+A level vs gcses and assembly comment - sharp intake of breath.
+But the risk too - all must line up for one day.

+# segments
+parkland walk, in two parts and the history as site of landspeed record (after drinks, 1 in morning, at time of Blair Witch and feeling suggestible).
+Talking Bluebird, not Bolt.
+Liverpool prom
+Malaga docks and beach - I love a seaside one
+Swansea also
+Hyde park loop 3 park loop

+# up and down

+injury and illness in training not a straight line improvement